openNAMU/openNAMU/readme.md

  * `git clone -b master https://github.com/2du/openNAMU.git`

 # Contribute
-oriNAMU may have some untested bugs.
-Your use of oriNAMU and bug discovery will help develop oriNAMU.
+openNAMU may have some untested bugs.
+Your use of openNAMU and bug discovery will help develop openNAMU.
 [Create Issues](https://github.com/2du/openNAMU/issues/new)

 openNAMU is open source project.
 Add new features and request pull requests.
 [Create Pull Requests](https://github.com/2du/openNAMU/compare)

 # Lisence
-oriNAMU is protected by [BSD 3-Clause License](./LICNESE).
+openNAMU is protected by [BSD 3-Clause License](./LICNESE).
 Please refer to the documentation for details.

 ## External Projects
  * Quotes icon [Dave Gandy](http://www.flaticon.com/free-icon/quote-left_25672) CC 3.0 BY